andreasgrv/website/content/posts/mlconf.md

 I have been a fan of [YAML](http://yaml.org/) for [quite some time now](https://github.com/andreasgrv/tictacs).
 I find it is easily readable, it can express structure in a clear way (I might be biased because of python - since it uses indentation) and it provides a concise snapshot of a machine learning approach.
-The latter feature is very important if you are into research due to the importance of reproducibility.
+The latter feature is very important if you are into research, due to the importance of reproducibility.
 By adding all the settings needed into the configuration file, you can make your results for each experiment easily reproducible.
 Each configuration file is in a way an experiment.